The Life of an Ordinary/Extraordinary Man

 Ten years later in 1891 the family had moved to 3 Mill Bank Place, Hadfield, Glossop.
 Aged, 14, Joseph, now working as a Cotton Operative, probably at Thomas Rhodes Mill in Padfields.

-Joseph, now a Cotton Mixer, married Anastasia Kane on 29 Feb 1908 at St Charles RC in Hadfield, Glossop.
+Joseph married Anastasia Kane on 29 Feb 1908 at St Charles RC in Hadfield, Glossop.
 They seem to have started married life in a new home at 3 Waterside, Hadfield, Glossop.
 By 1911 they had moved down the road to number 62 Waterside, their own home, where they were living with five children, Mary (7), Winifred (4), William (2), Ellen (1) and the newly widowed Margaret aged 70.
-Their were no lodgers with them at this time.
+There were no lodgers with them at this time.

 Mary was born on 3 Aug 1903, Winifred on 22 Apr 1906, William on 19 Aug 1908, Ellen on 24 Nov 1909, Margaret (Maggie) on 18 Apr 1912, and John on 12 Jan 1914 just eight months before Joseph left home to join the army.